ebruck/radiotray-ng/README.md

 ```
 ```
                  bookmarks: location of bookmarks file
+           bookmark-editor: bookmark editor to launch
+               buffer-size: size of buffer in bytes
+           buffer-duration: number of seconds to buffer
              compact-menu : enable/disable the use of menu separators
              debug-logging: enable/disable verbose debug logging
               file-monitor: enable/disable notifcation of bookmark file changes